bmevprog/bmevprog.github.io/_tabs/join.md

 ## Follow us on social media

+We have social media accounts you can follow to see what we are up to! :)

 <ul>
   <li><a href="https://github.com/bmevprog" aria-label="github" target="_blank" rel="noopener noreferrer"> <i class="fa-brands fa-github" style="color: #333;"></i> @bmevprog</a></li>
   <li><a href="https://www.youtube.com/@bmevprog" aria-label="youtube" target="_blank" rel="noopener noreferrer"> <i class="fa-brands fa-youtube" style="color: #ff0000;"></i> @bmevprog</a></li>